Hal Holbrook: Political views

 Holbrook occasionally criticized the politicization of religion.
 He was a registered independent, but leaned towards the liberal end of the U.S. political spectrum.
 He criticized the Republican Party while Barack Obama was in office.

 In 2016, he castigated then-Republican candidate Donald Trump for not having "the maturity to run the country".
 Holbrook praised Senator Bernie Sanders as the only politician who does not "say what they think might get them elected" and praised his honesty.

 Death

-Holbrook died at his home in Beverly Hills on January 23, 2021, at age 95; no cause was given.
-His death was announced more than a week later, on February 2.
+Holbrook died at his home in Beverly Hills on January 23, 2021, at age 95; no cause was made public.
 He was buried in McLemoresville Cemetery in McLemoresville, Tennessee, alongside his wife, Dixie Carter.

 Legacy

 In 2003, President George W. Bush honored Holbrook with a National Humanities Medal for "charming audiences with the wit and wisdom of Mark Twain as Twain's outlook never fails to give Holbrook a good show to put on".

 The local community of McLemoresville, hometown of his wife Dixie Carter, constructed the Dixie Theatre for Performing Arts in nearby Huntingdon, Tennessee, which features the Hal Holbrook Auditorium.
-Upon his retirement from his Mark Twain persona, the HuffPost hailed Holbrook as "the man who has done more to keep Mark Twain on people's minds than anyone else".
+Upon his retirement from his Mark Twain persona, the HuffPost wrote that Holbrook was "the man who has done more to keep Mark Twain on people's minds than anyone else".